 Through the topics within the Base Curriculum, children develop their understanding and application of concepts, methods and processes through six key forms of enquiry.
-Enquiry is used to gain experience and consolidate knowledge but also to develop pupils working scientifically skills.
-Our enquiry types are:
+Enquiry is used to gain experience and consolidate knowledge but also to develop pupils' disciplinary skills.
+Our enquiry types include:

 -Observation over Time